 Kim shared with us that although she lost her mother and father and one of her siblings she feels like she gained another family through the adoption of her son Braiden and how welcoming Billi’s family has been to her.

 “God has brought these people into my life and my kids’ lives and even when you think you are alone, God’s like, you’re not alone,” Kim said.

 Billi also shared how her relationship with Kim has blessed her in recent weeks when Billi’s family decided to take Kim into their own home while she was going through a difficult time.

 “I’ve loved doing life with her just the last week and a half,” Billi said.
 “I mean just watching her having a tough year this last year with some stuff, but she bogged down and rose to the occasion, which I knew she had that in her.
 She’s a fighter so just watching her just keep overcoming and just keep building for herself and for the kids; I respect that so much in her,” Billi said.

 As far as how their relationship has blessed their children, Billi shared how all kids want to know where they come from.
 They want to know their identity, where they get their looks from, their genetics, experiences and just wanting that connection with their biological mother.

-Kim, said being involved in her son’s life and being welcomed as sort of a co-parent at times has been such a blessing in her life and has taught her many things.
-Seeing the way Billi and her husband parent the kids has encouraged Kim as a parent as well.
+Kim said being involved in her son’s life and being welcomed as sort of a co-parent at times has been such a blessing in her life and has taught her many things.
+Seeing the way Billi and her husband parent the kids have encouraged Kim as a parent as well.
 “I’ve learned things.
 I’m like, hmm I’d like to take that back with me and start doing that with my family,” Kim said.

 If foster or adoptive parents have a desire to reach out to the biological parent/s, Billi and Kim shared some advice and words of encouragement about those who may be experiencing some fear or anxiety about forming this connection.